top of page

 Close-up view of color swatches showing CMYK colors.

-Many phrases we use today originated from the printing industry.
-For example, the term “mind your Ps and Qs” is believed to have come from printing shops where typesetters had to be careful not to mix up the letters P and Q. This phrase serves as a reminder to pay attention to detail, a valuable lesson in both printing and life.
+Many phrases today have roots in the printing industry.
+For example, “mind your Ps and Qs” supposedly originated from typesetters needing to distinguish between the letters P and Q. This serves as a reminder to pay attention to detail, a lesson valuable both in printing and in life.

 4. Bleed

-Bleed refers to the part of a printed design that extends beyond the edge of the finished page.
-It's essential for ensuring that there are no unprinted edges in your final product, especially when the design reaches the border.
-Typically, a bleed of 1/8 inch (0.125 inch) is recommended for most printed materials.
-If an image needs to reach the edge of the paper, it should be designed larger than the final trim size to account for any discrepancies that may occur during cutting.
+Bleed refers to the portion of a design that extends beyond the edge of the finished page.
+This prevents unprinted edges in the final product, particularly when designs reach the border.
+A bleed of 1/8 inch (0.125 inch) is commonly recommended.
+If an image should reach the paper's edge, design it larger than the final trim size to account for cutting errors.

 High angle view of a document with bleed margins